Bitcoin & Cryptocurrencies

 Online Merchant Bitcoin Payments

 Using the Living Room of Satoshi portal you can accept crypto payments through your website.
 Once set up, you simply log in, type in the payment amount in dollars, and a QR code will pop up on your screen.
 The customer simply scans in the QR code through the wallet on their mobile device and instantly the payment is sent.
-BitPOS will then convert the Bitcoin payment into dollars and send it to your bank account as a cash deposit within 24 hours, the same as using Visa and Mastercard, but with a low 1% fee - cheaper than Visa and Mastercard!
-You can choose to receive the payment completely as cash, or split it into cash and Bitcoin and keep some for a rainy day.
+LROS will then convert the Bitcoin payment into dollars and send it to your bank account as a cash deposit within 48 hours, the same as using Visa and Mastercard, but with NO FEES - cheaper than Visa and Mastercard!